SEUTec/octave/README.md

-# GNU Octave (MATLAB)
+# GNU Octave / MATLAB
-GNU Octave (MATALB) referece scripts.
+GNU Octave / MATLAB referece scripts.

-Some *.m file created for GNU Octave reference codes, tested on GNU Octave but supposed to be usable in MATLAB.
+Some *.m file created and tested using GNU Octave for reference, but supposed to run on MATLAB.

+GNU Octave is a Scientific Programming Language

+Powerful mathematics-oriented syntax with built-in 2D/3D plotting and visualization tools Free software, runs on GNU/Linux, macOS, BSD, and Microsoft Windows Drop-in compatible with many Matlab scripts